himanshu0085/ghas-poc/secret-scanning-poc/secret-scanning.md

 This PoC demonstrates adding sample secrets, pushing them to GitHub, observing the alerts, and documenting the workflow.

 ---

+# 🎯 Objective of This PoC

+- Create a single file containing multiple credential patterns
+- Push the file to a public repository
+- Trigger secret-scanning alerts
+- Validate and record alert details through screenshots
+- Understand how alerts are reviewed and resolved

+---

 # 📁 Repository Setup

 Create a dedicated folder in your repository: